Story Call Meeting

 - Please join us you have an interest in journalism

-Florida Governor Ron DeSantis spoke at Valencia College’s East Campus gymnasium on Thursday during licensing and deregulation conference involving more then 150 members of 23 state licensing boards.
+Florida Governor Ron DeSantis spoke at Valencia College’s East Campus gymnasium on Thursday during a licensing and deregulation conference that involved more then 150 members of 23 state licensing boards.

 “We need a system that will protect consumers,” said the Governor during his opening remarks.
 “We need to equip young people with the skills they need to succeed.”

 DeSantis called together the various licensing boards with hopes that they would discuss what kind of regulations in their industries they’d like to cut.
 Industries such as cosmetology, architecture, and real estate were represented.

 Few boards seemed to have a formal plan going into the conference, some hadn’t conferred about it until today, but for most, the top priority was consumer safety.

 “We don’t really have a set agenda,” said Dylan Rivers, who sits on the board of architecture and interior design.
 “Today is just the start of conversations.”